ccibeekeoc42/MakeMoreEngine/README.md

 ### A Bag of Words (Bigrams)
 With the Bigram model, we predict the next character in the sequence using a simple lookup table containing bigram counts.
 We do this by looking at only two characters at a time.
 Given one character, we try to predict the next likely character.
 This is achieved by using a 2-D array where each row represents the first character and each column is the second character.
-This means each entry in the array is the count of how many times the second character follows the first in each sequence.
+This means each entry in the array is the count of how often the second character follows the first in each sequence.
 This is a very simple and weak language model.

 First we load our dataset which in this case is a list of peoples names.
 Then we create a bigram lookup table using the character `.` to denote both the end and the start of each sequence (name) in our dataset.